ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-webtransport-http2.md

 If the corresponding Connect Stream is reset, endpoints MUST reset the WebTransport Streams associated with that Connect Stream.
-If the Connect Stream is closed, endpoints SHOULD allow any existing WebTransport Streams to complete normally, however the Connect Stream SHOULD remain open while communication is expected to continue.
+If the Connect Stream is closed gracefully, endpoints SHOULD allow any existing WebTransport Streams to complete normally, however the Connect Stream SHOULD remain open while communication is expected to continue.

 Endpoints SHOULD refresh any timeout on the Connect Stream while its associated WebTransport Streams are expected to remain open.
 For example, an endpoint might